CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 Each of these optional rules may be used if all players agree before the game begins.
 Refer to the appendices ([page 86]()) for conventions of tournament play—these are widely used for casual play.

-**Company vs. Company Combat** — When one player is a Ringwraith and his opponent is a Wizard (see Part IV), combat can occur between companies (see [page 80]()).
+**Company vs. Company Combat** — When one player is a Ringwraith and their opponent is a Wizard (see Part IV), combat can occur between companies (see [page 80]()).
 After such a combat, if your opponent's company has only wounded characters you may attempt to "steal an item."
 To steal an item, you must tap a character in your company that was involved in the combat.
-Then, you can force your opponent to discard an item of your choice in his company that was involved in the combat.
+Then, you can force your opponent to discard an item of your choice in their company that was involved in the combat.
 Finally, if you have a manifestation of the discarded item in your hand, you may play it with the character you just tapped.

 ### MULTI-PLAYER RULES